-Januar 200 October 31, 2009 Revolving credit facility for \$210 million maturing in August 2011 Unsecured revolving line of credit for \$10 million maturing in September 2009 Other long-term debt Total debt Less current portion of debt Long-term debt \$ \$ 62,900 17 62,917 5 62,912 \$ \$ 125,000 464 125,464 156 125,308
+Januar 200 0 2009 Revolving credit facility for \$210 million maturing in August 2011 Unsecured revolving line of credit for \$10 million maturing in September 2009 Other long-term debt Total debt Less current portion of debt Long-term debt \$ \$ 62,900 17 62,917 5 62,912 s s 125,000 464 125,464 156 125,308

 The Company's revolving credit facility provides it the ability to utilize letters of credit to secure its obligations as the servicer under its QSPE's asset-backed securitization program, deductibles under the Company's property and casualty insurance programs and international product purchases, among other acceptable uses.
-At October 31, 2009, the Company had outstanding letters of credit its [21.7] million under this facility.
-The maximum potential amount of future payments under these letter of credit facility as of October 31, 2009, the Company had outstanding potentiat of each letter of credit facility in the secure of standy letters of credit facility.
-The maximum potential amount of standy pletters of credit facility in the observation of standy letters of credit facility in the observation of standy letters of credit facility in the observation of standy letters of credit facility.
-The instrument, which totals \$21.7 million under its revolving credit facility in the of standy letters of credit is used. and \$10.0 million under its under its revolving credit facility in the secure data standing letters of credit is used.
-The secure data standing letters of credit is used to be the aggregate face amount of each letter of credit facility is the secure of credit facility in the of standy letters of credit is used.
-The secure data standing letters of credit is used to be the aggregate face amount of each letter of credit facility is the secure data standies and standies a
+At October 31, 2009, the Company had outstanding letters of credit to \$21.7 million under this facility.
+The maximum potential amount of future payments under these letter of credit facility insurance programs and international product of each letter of credit facility as of October 31, 2009, the Company had outstanding letters of credit submy instrument, which totals \$21.7 million under this facility.
+Ill million under this revolving credit facility net of standby letters of credit submy instrument of each letter of credit submy instrument, which totals \$21.7 million under this travelving credit facility.
+The total of standby letters of credit submy instrument and the standby letters of credit submy instrument.
+The other standby letters of credit submy instrument of standby letters of credit submy instrument and the standby letters of credit submy instrument and the standby letters of credit submy instrument.
+The standby letters of credit submy instrument and standby letters of credit submy instrument and standby letters of credit submy instrument.
+The standby letters of credit submy instrument and standby letters of credit submy letters of credit submy instrument and standby letters of credit submy letters of credit sub

 The Company held interest rate swaps with notional amounts totaling \$40.0 million as of October 31, 2009, with terms extending through July 2011 for the purpose of hedging against variable interest rate risk related to the variability of cash flows in the interest payments on a portion of its variable-rate debt, based on changes in the benchmark non-month LIBOR interest rate.
-Changes in the test flows of the interest rate swaps are expected to exactly offset the changes in cash flows (changes in base interest rate payments) attributable to fluctuations in the LIBOR interest rate.
-For derivative instruments that are designated and qualify as a cash flow bedge, the effective portion of the gain or loss on the derivative is reported as a component of other comprehensive income (loss) and neclassified into earnings in the same period or periods during which the hedged transaction affects earnings.
-Gains and losses on the derivative representing either bedge components excluded from the assessment of effectiveness are recognized in current earnings.
+Changes in the saft flows of the interest rate swaps are expected to exactly offset the changes in cash flows (changes in base interest rate payments) attributable to fluctuations in the LIBOR interest rate.
+For derivative instruments that are designated and qualify as a cash flow hedge, the effective portion of the gain or loss on the derivative is reported as a component of other comprehensive income (loss) and reclassified into earnings in the same period or periods during which the hedged transaction affects earnings.
+Gains and losses on the derivative representing either hedge components excluded from the assessment of effectiveness are recognized in current earnings.